gu-fan/clickable.vim/README.rst

 Defining clickable plugins
 --------------------------

+For now, you can defining clickable plugin with your need.

 Along with the `g:clickable_directory` directory, clickable.vim will search all vim file under '&rtp/clickable' and source them.